datarootsio/databooks/docs/usage/overview.md

     If your use case is more complex and cannot be translated into a single expression, you can always download `databooks` and use it as a part of your script!

+## `databooks show`

+Sometimes we may want to quickly visualize the notebook.
+However, it can be a bit cumbersome to start the Jupyter server, navigate to the file that we'd like inspect and open it in the terminal.
+Moreover, by opening the file in Jupyter we may already modify the notebook metadata.

+This is where `databooks show` comes in place.
+Simply specify the path(s) to the notebook(s) to visualize them in the terminal.
+You can optionally pass `pager` to open a scrollable window that won't actually print the notebook contents in the terminal.